 Special education parents who are not satisfied with their child’s placement also have the right to request a Due Process Hearing, which is a fair and impartial hearing conducted at the state level.

-You have the right to be accompanied and advised by an attorney during your due process hearing.
+You have the right to be accompanied and advised by a special education lawyer during your due process hearing.
 You and your attorney may make an effort to resolve your issue by conducting a mediation conference prior to your hearing.
 If you prevail at your hearing, you may also receive an award to cover the cost of your attorney’s fees.